 Note: The statistics shown on the Community FactFinder and Park Access Tool reports must be the same as the statistics included in the response for Project Selection Criteria 4.
-Only one Community FactFinder Report and one Park Access Tool Report will be accepted per APPLICATION.
+If there are discrepancies in the Community FactFinder Report, email SCORP@parks.ca.gov.
+Only one Community FactFinder Report and one Park Access Tool Report will be accepted per APPLICATION